engity-com/bifroest/docs/reference/authorization/simple.md

 <<property("authorizedKeys", "Authorized Keys", "../data-type.md#authorized-keys", id_prefix="entry-", heading=4)>>
 Contains [SSH Public Keys](../data-type.md#ssh-public-key) in the format of classic [authorized keys](../data-type.md#authorized-keys).

+An entry with the `cert-authority` option treats its key as a user certificate authority for this simple entry.
+The optional `principals="..."` option restricts it further.

 <<property("authorizedKeysFile", ref("File Path", "../data-type.md#file-path", ref("Authorized Keys", "../data-type.md#authorized-keys")), id_prefix="entry-", heading=4)>>
 Similar to [`authorizedKeys`](#entry-property-authorizedKeys), but in a dedicated file.